 Resources covered by Azure Policy

-Azure Policy evaluates all Azure resources at or below subscription-level, including Arc enabled resources.
+Azure Policy evaluates all Azure resources at or below the subscription level, including Arc-enabled resources.
 For certain resource providers such as guest configuration, Azure Kubernetes Service, and Azure Key Vault, there's a deeper integration for managing settings and objects.

 Recommendations for managing policies